steffenfritz/bagit/README.md

 Commandline options:

-    -create PATH_TO_DIR
+       --create, -C
                Create bag.
-Expects path to source directory -fetch string
+Expects path to source directory

+       --fetch, -F
                Adds optional fetch file to bag.
-Expects path to fetch.txt file and switch manifetch -hash ALGORITHM
+Expects path to fetch.txt file and flag manifetch

+       --hash, -H
-        Hash algorithm used for manifest file when creating a bag [sha1, sha256, sha512, md5] (default "sha512")
+               Hash algorithm used for manifest file when creating a bag

-    -header PATH_TO_FILE
+       --header, -J
                Additional headers for bag-info.txt.
-Expects path to json file -manifetch string
+Expects path to json file

+       --manifetch, -M
                Path to manifest file for optional fetch.txt file.
-Mandatory if fetch switch is used -output PATH_TO_DIR
+Mandatory if fetch switch is used

+       --output, -O
                Output directory for bag.
-Used with create flag (default "bag_2019-06-11T225839") -tagmanifest ALGORITHM
+Used with create flag

+       --tagmanifest, -t
-        Hash algorithm used for tagmanifest file when creating a bag [sha1, sha256, sha512, md5] (default "sha512")
+               Hash algorithm used for tag manifest file

-    -tar
+       --tar, -T
                Create a tar archive when creating a bag

-    -v    Verbose output
-    -validate PATH_TO_BAG
+       --validate, -V
                Validate bag.
 Expects path to bag

-    -version
+       --verbose, -v
+               Verbose output

+       --version
                Print version

 # Installation